Dissemination

 Here you can find a list of publishable project dissemination items:

 Power and area efficient on-chip feature extraction is needed for future closed-loop neural interfaces.
 This paper presents a feature extraction unit for neural oscillatory synchrony that bypasses the phase extraction step to reduce hardware complexity.
+Instead, the sine and cosine of the phase are directly approximated from the real and imaginary components of the signal to calculate the phase-amplitude coupling (PAC) and phase locking value (PLV).
+The synthesized design achieves state-of- the-art performances at 43 nW/channel and 0.006 mm2, while maintaining sufficient accuracy for seizure detection in epileptic patients.

 Published in: 2023 IEEE International Symposium on Circuits and Systems (ISCAS)